-in accordance with Ind AS 109, the Company applies the Expected Credit Loss ("ECL") model for measurement and recognition of impairment loss on financial assets
+In accordance with Ind AS 109, the Company applies the Expected Credit Loss ("ECL") model for measurement and recognition of impairment toss on financial assets and credit risk exposures.

-The Company follows 'simplified approach' for recognition of Impairment loss allowance on trade receivables.
+The Company follows 'simplified approach' for recognition of impairment loss allowance on trade receivables.
 Simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognises impairment loss allowance based on lifetime ECL at each reporting date, right from its initial recognition.

-For recognition of impairment loss on other financial assets and risk exposure, the Company determines that whether there has been a significant increase in the credit risk since initial recognition, if credit risk has not increased significantly, 12 month ECL is used to provide for impairment loss.
-However, if credit risk has increased significantly, ifetime ECL is used, if, in a subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognising impairment loss allowance based on 12 month ECL.
+For recognition of impairment loss on other financial ass its and risk exposure, the Company determines that whether there has been a significant increase in the credit risk since initial recognition.
+If credit risk has not increased significantly, 12 month ECL is used to provide for impairment loss.
+However, if credit risk has increased significantly, lifetime ECL is used.
+If, in a subsequent puriod, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since juital recognition, then the entity reverts to recogniting impairment loss allowance based on 12 month ECL.